joeponzio/font-awesome-4-menus/readme.txt

 == Upgrade Notice ==

 = 4.6.3.1 =
-We added some code optimizations, including rebuilding the navigation menu replacement entirely to take advantage of new WordPress filters and optimizing the shortcodes.
-Don't worry - these are non-breaking changes.
-We also updated the links to the Font Awesome website and CDN in the README and plugin settings.
-We also added a new function to fully clean up and leave no footprint if you (for some strange reason) delete this plugin.
+Code optimizations for the menu and shortcodes.
+(Don't worry - these are non-breaking changes.)
+Housekeeping in the README and plugin settings, and a new function to fully clean up and leave no footprint if you delete this plugin.
+No bloat here!

 = 4.6.3.0 =
 * Update to Font Awesome 4.6.3